Thesis

 Competitors

-Nuance, like Abridge, has a deep integration with Epic and, as of March 2025, was embedding its Dragon Ambient eXperience Express (DAX) copilot, rebranded to Microsoft Dragon Copilot, into Epic’s EHR system.
+Nuance, like Abridge, has a deep integration with Epic and was embedding its Dragon Ambient eXperience Express (DAX) copilot, rebranded to Microsoft Dragon Copilot, into Epic’s EHR system.
 Dragon Copilot is part of Microsoft Cloud for Healthcare and serves as an AI assistant for clinical workflows.
 Unlike Abridge, which uses its own model, Dragon Copilot runs on OpenAI’s GPT-4 model.
-77% of clinicians using it report improved documentation quality.
+As of July 2024, 77% of clinicians using it report improved documentation quality.

 Dragon Copilot is part of Nuance’s Dragon family of speech recognition products and can pair with other Dragon products.
 Dragon Copilot may be better suited for larger health systems already integrated with the Microsoft suite of products and costs more per seat compared to Abridge.
 As of January 2024, it had been adopted by over 150 hospitals.